jvdsande/mixt/packages/sources/mixt/README.md

 If your build process creates a separate folder containing a prebuilt package, you can add a `mixt` script to your package, which will be executed after the `build` in place of the copy.

-If you are using [@pika/pack](https://www.pikapkg.com/blog/introducing-pika-pack/), **Mixt** will handle it for you out of the box by calling `pack build` with all the correct options.
-Don't forget to install `@pika/pack` as a dependency of your mono-repo!

 ### `mixt watch` :

 This variant of `mixt build` builds your packages, and watches the filesystem for any change in your sources